Welcome to the guide to travelling on the Italian express trains which don't typically travel on the high speed lines.

 And these IC trains make comparatively frequent station calls at busy locations.

-If you will be making a fairly short journey, particularly one with no intermediate station calls, you may as well hop on board without a reservation, let the ticket holders take their seats and then occupy any that are still available.
+If you will be making a fairly short journey outside of May to September and public holidays, particularly one with no intermediate station calls, you may as well hop on board without a reservation, let the ticket holders take their seats and then occupy any that are still available.

 However, if you are going long-distance the outlay of €3 will make for an infinitely more relaxing journey.